 top of page

 Anne Dibble Barker of Baldwin, NY passed away peacefully on May 28, 2022.
 Anne was the beloved daughter of WIllis A. and Isabelle M. Dibble and the treasured youngest sibling of their family of seven.
 Anne was certain from childhood, that she would be a nurse.
 She earned her nursing degree in 1953, from St.Mary's Hospital in Brooklyn.
 She began her career at Mercy Hospital, Rockville Center, NY serving eight years as the head nurse of a medical unit.
 After receiving her Bachelors of Science in Nursing from St. John's University, she worked at St. Francis Hospital in the intensive care unit, devoted solely to open heart surgery.
 In 1962, Anne joined St. Vincent's Hospital School of Nursing in New York City and dedicated her life to teaching.
-She was appointed senior instructor of the Nursing Foundation Department in 1966, while serving as president of the Rockville Centre Diocesan Council of Catholic Nurses, and received her Masters Degree fro Long Island University.
+She was appointed senior instructor of the Nursing Foundation Department in 1966, while serving as president of the Rockville Centre Diocesan Council of Catholic Nurses, and received her Masters Degree from Long Island University.

 In 1972, Anne married Frederick Barker and delighted in becoming part of his loving family.
 Anne was a steadfast member of St Christopher's Church.
 She retired in 1997 after teaching at St. Vincent's hospital for 35 years, having taught over 3000 students to embody the true spirit of nursing, which she knew to be Faith, Hope and Love.
 Anne trusted in the infinite wisdom and mercy God; she devoted her life to the teachings of Christ, and encouraged countless others to develop their unique gifts to serve humanity with loving kindness.

-Grace Metcalf Marschall, (1940-2021)long time Nursing Instructor, Assistant Director of Nursing at St. Vincent's School of Nursing and beloved friend of Sister Kevin, passed away on November 8, 2021 after a short illness.
+Grace Metcalf Marschall, (1940-2021) Long time Nursing Instructor, Assistant Director of Nursing at St. Vincent's School of Nursing and beloved friend of Sister Kevin, passed away on November 8, 2021 after a short illness.
 She is remembered by many for the high standards she set for her students that enabled them to be well prepared for their future endeavors as practitioners in many fields of nursing.

 Sister Grace Henke '54 (Sister Mary Adrienne) was born February 24, 1932, in the Bronx, New York, the daughter of Eugene and Frances Adrienne Le Merle Henke.
 Grace attended Blessed Sacrament School in the Bronx and Cathedral High School, Manhattan, and worked for a year before entering the Sisters of Charity of New York on September 8, 1951.
 Sister Adrienne received a Nursing Diploma from Saint Vincent Hospital School of Nursing, a BS in Nursing and an MS in Medical/Surgical Nursing from Hunter College and a Doctor of Education in Nursing Research from Columbia University.
 New York State granted her a permanent Nursing License.